As Maduro cracks down, Venezuela legislators see intimidation

 But such congressional decisions are recognized by foreign governments, and have been crucial for managing offshore assets such as U.S. refining subsidiary Citgo and for making payments on bonds issued by state oil company PDVSA.

-Reporting by Corina Pons and Mayela Armas; Editing by Alistair Bell
+Reporting by Corina Pons and Mayela Armas; additional reporting by Shaylim Valderrama in Caracas and Roberta Rampton in Washington; writing by Brian Ellsworth and Luc Cohen; editing by Alistair Bell and James Dalgleish